Reuben Saltzman

 What to do if you’re a home buyer

-Insist that the seller will provide access to the attic.
+You should insist that your seller provide access to the attic.
 This is an extremely important part of a home inspection, even on new construction houses.

 More on this topic